 A REAL CASE OF MIDDLE CHILD SYNDROME

 Middle Child Syndrome...ABSOLUTELY I had it.
 To make matters worse was that my older sibling was a girl and the baby was a boy.
 Like the typical Middle Child (MC) in any situation like this, you were faced with a choice; be swallowed in the shadows of those two or do your damnedest to stand out and get their attention.
-Maybe it was my nature that was the Alpha female of the pack, but I took the 'do my damnedest to get their attention' route.
-Hence, where the competitive nature I have.
+Maybe it was my destiny to be the Alpha female of the pack, but I did the 'do my damnedest to get their attention' route.
+Hence, the competitive nature I behold today.

 (Side Note: Of course I had to post the awkward childhood photo of us three.
 I love it!)

 Nothing in my eyes was never good enough.
 I would always be trying harder and different things to grab the eye of anyone in my family who would look.
 I hated the things my sister liked.
 I always wanted to do things with my cousins (boys) and brother, who in my eyes, were always doing things that were more fun that playing Barbies.